 In the special case of particle filtering, originally developed within the tracking community, the algorithms yield a numerical approximation of the optimal filter, i.e. of the conditional probability distribution of the hidden state given the past observations, as a (possibly weighted) empirical probability distribution of the system of particles.
-In its simplest version, introduced in several different scientific communities under the name of interacting particle filter [20], bootstrap filter [30], Monte Carlo filter [37] or condensation (conditional density propagation) algorithm [34], and which historically has been the first algorithm to include a redistribution step, the selection mechanism is governed by the likelihood function : at each time step, a particle is more likely to survive and to replicate at the next generation if it is consistent with the current observation.
+In its simplest version, introduced in several different scientific communities under the name of bootstrap filter [38], Monte Carlo filter [42] or condensation (conditional density propagation) algorithm [40], and which historically has been the first algorithm to include a redistribution step, the selection mechanism is governed by the likelihood function: at each time step, a particle is more likely to survive and to replicate at the next generation if it is consistent with the current observation.
 The algorithms also provide as a by-product a numerical approximation of the likelihood function, and of many other contrast functions for parameter estimation in hidden Markov models, such as the prediction error or the conditional least-squares criterion.

-Particle methods are currently being used in many scientific and engineering areas positioning, navigation, and tracking [31], visual tracking [34], mobile robotics [26], ubiquitous computing and ambient intelligence [32], sensor networks [33], risk evaluation and simulation of rare events [29], genetics, molecular simulation [27], etc.
+Particle methods are currently being used in many scientific and engineering areas positioning, navigation, and tracking [39], [33], visual tracking [40], mobile robotics [34], [56], ubiquitous computing and ambient intelligence, sensor networks, risk evaluation and simulation of rare events [37], genetics, molecular simulation [35], etc.

-Other examples of the many applications of particle filtering can be found in the contributed volume [15] and in the special issue of IEEE Transactions on Signal Processing devoted to Monte Carlo Methods for Statistical Signal Processing in February 2002, which contains in particular the tutorial paper [16], and in the textbook [45] devoted to applications in target tracking.
-Applications of sequential Monte Carlo methods to other areas, beyond signal and image processing, e.g. to genetics, can be found in [43].
+Other examples of the many applications of particle filtering can be found in the contributed volume [18] and in the special issue of IEEE Transactions on Signal Processing devoted to Monte Carlo Methods for Statistical Signal Processing in February 2002, where the tutorial paper [19] can be found, and in the textbook [53] devoted to applications in target tracking.
+Applications of sequential Monte Carlo methods to other areas, beyond signal and image processing, e.g. to genetics, can be found in [51].